 - Resources I will use

 A learning log has many functions.
-It is a way for students to track changes in their thinking, provide them with moments of reflection and action, and is a form of self-assessment.
-A learning log provides useful feedback for instructors to gauge student learning in order to be adaptive with their instruction.
+It is a way for students to track changes in their thinking, provide them with moments of reflection and action, and serve as a form of self-assessment.
+A learning or reading log provides useful feedback for instructors to gauge student learning in order to be adaptive with their instruction.

 Visible Classroom Opinion Poll

-This activity is an effective way to get students to engage with content and peers.
+This activity is an effective way to invite students to engage with content and peers.
 It consists of presenting a controversial statement to students who then must analyze and determine their opinion on that statement.
-This is followed by a visible representation of that opinion such as by moving to particular corners with designated options, taking steps across the room, or simply raising their hands.
+This is followed by a visible representation of that opinion.
+Students might be asked to move to particular corners of the room that correspond with designated options, taking steps across the room, or simply raising their hands.
 Advantages of this activity include actively engaging students in critically thinking and communicating ideas/opinions, synthesizing and incorporating multiple perspectives, and demonstrating a comprehension of topics through justification.